 WILLIAMSBURG, Va. – “Oh God!
 It is all over,” exclaimed British Prime Minister Lord North upon hearing of the British surrender at Yorktown, Virginia, in 1781.
 For the victorious Americans, it was the dawn of a new era.
 Though a treaty officially ending hostilities and recognizing the young United States of America was two years away, the outcome of the American Revolution was determined at Yorktown.

 The Yorktown Victory Center opened in 1976 as one of three Virginia centers for the national Bicentennial and is located adjacent to Yorktown National Battlefield and a short distance from both Jamestown, where America’s first permanent English colonists landed in 1607, and Williamsburg, the 18th-century capital of colonial Virginia.
-In its 39 years of continuous operation, the museum has hosted 5.8 million visitors from across the nation and has served more than one million students with curriculum-based structured educational programs that have been recognized for achieving significant learning gains.

 Museum of the Future

-Work is underway on replacing the Yorktown Victory Center on the existing 22-acre site, guided by a master plan adopted by the Board of Trustees of the Jamestown-Yorktown Foundation, the Virginia state agency that operates the museum.
+Work is well underway on replacing the Yorktown Victory Center on the existing 22-acre site, guided by a master plan adopted by the Board of Trustees of the Jamestown-Yorktown Foundation, the Virginia state agency that operates the museum.

 “The 1976 building was designed primarily to serve as a visitor center and was adapted over time to accommodate our evolving needs,” said Foundation Executive Director Philip G. Emerson.
 “The master plan has presented an extraordinary opportunity to provide visitors an even more compelling museum experience to complement Colonial Williamsburg, Yorktown Battlefield and other attractions in Virginia’s Jamestown-Williamsburg-Yorktown Historic Triangle, strengthening the area’s prominence as one of the nation’s premier American Revolution destinations.